-The 2021 monument survey was performed on August 24th and indicated minimal total vertical movement in the embankment.
+The 2022 monument survey was performed on August 19th and indicated minimal total vertical movement in the embankment.
 Results were consistent with previous measurements and within the range of survey error.
-Specifically, differences between the 2018 and 2021 surveys were between -0.02 and +0.01 foot.
+Specifically, differences between the 2020 and 2022 surveys were between +0.01 and +0.02 foot.
 There was no significant vertical displacement since the initial settlement (1981 to 1984).
-Water level trends measured in the piezometers between 2016 and 2021 are consistent with historical readings.
-A detailed discussion of piezometer monitoring is included in the 2021 Sediment Control Embankment Report provided in Appendix C.
+In 2022, the water level in the sediment control pond fluctuated between 9,892 and 9,897 feet NAVD88; the peak water level occurred in May, consistent with high flows associated with spring snowmelt.
+Water level trends measured in the piezometers between 2016 and 2022 are within the expected range.
+A detailed discussion of piezometer monitoring is included in the 2022 Sediment Control Embankment Report provided in Appendix C.